Invoicebus/html-invoice-generator/README.md

 ## Setup

+Because we use [Sass](http://sass-lang.com/) and [Compass](http://compass-style.org/) for the styles, we'll need to make sure we have [Ruby](https://www.ruby-lang.org/en/) installed on our system.
+Make sure the `ruby` command is available in your command line terminal.

+After the Ruby setup, install Sass with:
+`gem install sass`

+And Compass with:
+`gem install compass`

 To make changes to the generator you'll need Node.js with npm so make sure it is installed on your machine.
 After this install grunt command line tool globally with:
 `npm install -g grunt-cli`

 And from the project's root install the dependencies with:
 `npm install`

 ### Development